swadhamakholia/Bing_Translator/README.md

 # Bing_Translator
 Bing Translator is automated by GUI and API methods.
 Outputs of both are tested.
-*Credentials are stored in a seperate properties file*
+*Add your Credentials in the seperate properties file.*